Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator

 \section{Some Tensor Algebra}

 In this section, we collect several computational results related to symmetric tensors.
-These results may be well known to others, but we needed to develop these results in the course of checking our computations in section \ref{s:uniq}.
+These results may be well known to others, but we needed to develop these results for the computations in section \ref{s:uniq}.
 We will use $\alpha',\alpha''$ to denote various multiindices and recall that as in \eqref{e:ConDef}, $\alpha'\alpha''$ is the multindex obtained by concatenation.

 \begin{lemma} Let $j \leq k$ and suppose that $A\in S^{k}(\complexes ^d)$ is a symmetric $k$-tensor and $B$ is an array (which may not be symmetric) indexed by multiindices of length $j$, then we have that